vserova/book/pages/ch_datamod.md

 | 23        | e\_Source       | source of materials, includes Org-ref              |
 | 24        | e\_Molinfo      | info on the molecule and techniques                |

-<a name="ch-datamod.moltype-The-Molecule"></a>
+<a name="ch_datamod.moltype_The_Molecule"></a>

 ##### mol-type: The Molecule Type

 A Seq-descr.mol-type is of type GIBB-mol.
 It is derived from the molecule information used in the GenInfo BackBone database.
 It indicates the biological role of the Bioseq in life.
 It can be genomic (including organelle genomes).
 It can be a transcription product such as pre-mRNA, mRNA, rRNA, tRNA, snRNA (small nuclear RNA), or scRNA (small cytoplasmic RNA).
 All amino acid sequences are peptides.
-No distinction is made at this level about the level of processing of the peptide (but see [Prot-ref](#ch-datamod.Protref-Reference-To) in the [Sequence Features](#ch-datamod.datamodel.seqfeat) section).
+No distinction is made at this level about the level of processing of the peptide (but see [Prot-ref](#ch_datamod.Protref_Reference_To) in the [Sequence Features](#ch_datamod.datamodel.seqfeat) section).
 The type other-genetic is provided for "other genetic material" such a B chromosomes or F factors that are not normal genomic material but are also not transcription products.
 The type genomic-mRNA is provided to describe sequences presented in figures in papers in which the author has combined genomic flanking sequence with cDNA sequence.
 Since such a figure often does not accurately reflect either the sequence of the mRNA or the sequence of genome, this practice should be discouraged.

-<a name="ch-datamod.modif-Modifying-Our-"></a>
+<a name="ch_datamod.modif_Modifying_Our_"></a>

 ##### modif: Modifying Our Assumptions About a Bioseq